 All undergraduate students are required to maintain at least a 2.0 grade point average (GPA).
-This requirement applies to all courses taken and to those courses designated for the student to concentrate upon.
+This requirement applies to all courses taken and to those courses designated for the student's concentrations.
 Students who fail to maintain these GPAs will be placed on academic probation.